 Stockpiling supplies will only take you so far.
 These supplies will eventually run out.
 Or a group of looters could easily steal them from you.

 Knowing survival skills will help you through an EMP disaster better than any stockpile will.
-For example, you’ll be really happy if you know which urban plants are edible, how to grow your own food, and how to make a survival shelter in the wilderness.
+For example, you’ll be really happy if you know which urban plants are edible, how to grow food, and how to make a survival shelter in the wilderness.

 5. Pack a Bug Out Bag

-A Bug Out Bag (BOB) is a backpack which contains everything you need to survive for at least 72 hours after a disaster.
+A Bug Out Bag (BOB) is a backpack that contains everything you need to survive for at least 72 hours after a disaster.
 If you need to flee, you just grab your BOB and go.

 6. Create an Emergency Plan